skovalyov/time-format/README.md

 [![Build Status](https://travis-ci.org/skovalyov/time-format.png?branch=master)](https://travis-ci.org/skovalyov/time-format)

-A simple method to create UIDs (unique identifiers).
+A simple method to format the difference between two timestamps.

+For more complex cases and flexibility use libraries like [Moment.js](http://momentjs.com/).

 # Installation